for-giobbe/PAINT/markdowns/part_0.md

 -element AssemblyAccession -element AssemblyName -element SpeciesName > formicidae_genomes.lst
 ```

-Subsequently these lists were manually curated to remove assemblies of conspecific or whick lack annotation.
+Subsequently these lists were manually curated to remove assemblies of conspecifics or whick lack annotation.

 Nucleotides CDS for the two families can be downloaded by ```sh download_fabaceae_cds.sh``` and ```sh download_formicidae_cds.sh```.

-NB: all databases were downloade in November 2021.
+NB: databases were downloade in November 2021.

 ---